Underwater Work

 This worked for a while but as we worked and the rig expanded it would need adjusting.

-Divers forgot about the physics that held the rig in place and would hang reflectors tools or spare air tanks on to the rig.
+Divers forgot about the physics that held the rig in place and would hang reflectors, tools, or spare air tanks on to the rig.
 So all the time the lift bags were filled with more air to even the load.
 The anchor line could become dangerously tort and had to be very secure.

 A complicated shot could involve an actor 2 buddy divers a camera man and assistant sparks on reflectors and some art dept or a bubble rig.
 It was not unusual to have 8 or 9 divers in the water and if one of them is weary and hangs on the rig ears popped till someone noticed the whole set was sinking.